 Benefits and Risks of Screenings

-When and how often to have a breast screening test is a choice you must make.
+When and how often to have a breast cancer screening test is a choice you must make.
 Different expert groups do not fully agree on the best timing for screening.

 Before having a mammogram, talk to your provider about the pros and cons.
 Ask about: